EricThomson/mesmerize_setup/readme.md

   Reasoning: the Windows memmap interface is sensitive to the maximum setting and leaving it at the default can cause errors when processing larger datasets. https://caiman.readthedocs.io/en/master/Installation.html#installing-caiman

+  You will have to restart your computer after this step.

 3. Create virtual environment, activate, and install stuff: